kreier/tripitaka/docs/README.md

 - 3,223,201 characters
 - 1062 pages if printed 80x50 per page (Consolas 11pt on A4 with 17/19mm border - [4.3 MByte as text file](https://raw.githubusercontent.com/kreier/tripitaka/main/python/kjv.txt))

+And a little private remark: I always wanted to be able to say that I read the entire bible.
+How long would that take?
+Some [92 hours](https://github.com/kreier/kinhthanh/blob/main/data/size_audio_en.csv) on average reading speed in English.
+By 2020 I only had the audio files for [827 of the 1189 chapters](https://github.com/kreier/kinhthanh/blob/main/data/size_audio_en_2020.csv) (60 hours).
+In 2023 I had all files ready, and started listening on June 6th and was [finished 143 days later on October 6th, 2023](https://github.com/kreier/study/blob/main/markdown/progress.txt).
+Now let's follow up with German and Vietnamese.

 ## Tripitaka size in tablets at the Kuthodaw Pagoda

 ![Size based on pages in the Kuthodaw Pagoda](size_kuthodaw.png)